laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 # SD Desktop (Sensitive Data Desktop)

-SD Desktop is a web-user interface that allows you to manage (start, use, delete) a private computing environment (here called private Desktop) from your web browser.
+SD Desktop is a web-user interface that allows you to manage (start, use, delete) a private computing environment (here called Desktop) from your web browser.
 No previous knowledge of cloud computing is required.
 SD Desktop is designed to process sensitive data and provide a secure workspace for collaborative research projects.
+In the following user guide you can learn how to:

+* apply for service access;
+* set up your Desktop;
+* analyze your data stored in SD Connect;
+* re-use published data stored under controlled access.

 ## Key features